eahrold/bad-http-client/README.md

 }
 ```

-The error that is thrown.
+The error that is thrown by the `BrokenClient`

 ```shell
 Caused by: java.net.URISyntaxException: Illegal character in path at index 6: /test/{tenantId}/here?tenantId=cc76f96d-e721-4a6b-b7bc-50f634e3bba1